Easter Hot Cross Buns

 Instructions for Making This Recipe

 Gather your ingredients so that you have everything close at hand on the counter or table.
-Prepare your ingredients.
-Using a knife and cutting board, chop raisins into small bits.
+Spray an oblong baking pan with baking spray, or line a baking sheet with parchment paper or a silicone baking mat.

 Raisins are easier to find in our area of the country, but if you have access to dried black currants, they would be wonderful in this recipe.